 Fishman was the lead director for CBS Sports’ coverage of the U.S. Open Tennis Championships for 27 years (1988-2014) and directed figure skating at the 1992, 1994 and 1998 Olympic Winter Games, as well as the ’98 Nagano, Japan Opening Ceremony.
 His auto racing credits include 20 years at the Daytona 500 (1979-2000) as well as many other NASCAR races, and Formula One Detroit Grand Prix.
 Fishman was the first American director to utilize the Race Cam (remote controlled in-car cameras) when the technology was introduced to the U.S. by Australian engineers.

 During his tenure at CBS Sports, he has directed the World Series (1992-93) and for many years, the NBA playoffs, The Belmont Stakes, college football, the original NFL TODAY, CBS SPORTS SPECTACULAR anthology show, and countless horse races from coast-to-coast.
 Fishman also directed swimming and track and field at three Pan American Games.

 He has directed various CBS primetime skating specials, including the “Ice Wars” series, “Scott Hamilton, Back on the Ice” and in 1996, was nominated in the DGA’s Music and Variety category for “Sergei Grinkov, Celebration of a Life.”
 Fishman also co-produced and directed “Dolphins, Whales and Us,” a CBS entertainment documentary, which was awarded the international Cine Golden Eagle award.

-Fishman began his career at CBS News as a production assistant in 1972, and moved to CBS Sports in 1975.
+Fishman began his career at CBS News as a production assistant in 1972 before moving over to CBS Sports in 1975.